owuor91/kazi/readme.md

 AfricasTalking requires that the service sends back a 200 response for every received message for them to stop resending it to our callback url.

-Kazi therefore processes received messages asynchronously with the help of celery, with redis as the broker.
+Kazi therefore immediately returns a 200 response to africastalking each time a message is received then processes it asynchronously with the help of celery, with redis as the broker.
 For this reason to run this service you will have to run